r0hankrishnan/datashelf/README.md

 ![DataShelf logo and tagline](./assets/DataShelf-no-bg.svg)

-A git-like version control system for datasets.
+A simple local data versioning library.

 ## Overview

 DataShelf helps data scientists and analysts track how their datasets evolve over time.
-Similar to how git tracks code changes, DataShelf tracks dataset versions with metadata, tags, and commit messages.
+Similar to how git tracks code changes, DataShelf tracks dataset versions with metadata, tags, and commit messages with a simple, easy-to-remember syntax.

 ## Key Features